|

 beginners advanced both young, old, male or female.
 Nothing to be shy

 rest.
-You are never too young or too old.
 A few sessions of this

 training will set you up for good.
 You don't need to struggle on how to